nicholaswilde/recipes/docs/main/cabbage-and-sun-dried-tomato-sauté.md

 ### Step 4

-Serve with fresh fava beans with mint and scallions and fennel and potato cassola.
+Serve with fresh fava beans with mint and scallions and [fennel and potato cassola][1].

 ## :link: Source

 - The Blue Zones Kitchen

+[1]: ../vegetarian/fennel-and-potato-cassola.md